Haseebae/English_to_hinglish/README.md

 ##### Inference:
 ###### The inference script can be run from top to bottom in one go.
 - The trained model is loaded into the inference script.
-- It is set up in such a way that models can be switched out with newer models.
+- It is set up so that models can be switched out with newer models.
 - The seq2seq model is broken apart into the encoder and decoder.
 - Working:
 1. The English text is encoded and sent to the encoder